dekhtyar/CSC366-Spring2013/wsdl-changelog.md

 Type changes:

-* Bin: Type and Status to string
+* Bin: Type and Status to string.
+How the Type and Status is stored is up to each group, it will always be passed as a string.
-* Location: Type changed to string
+* Location: Type changed to string.
+Same as BinType.

 Deletions: